EchoJuliet-01/jsmapper/README.md

 DIRECTED.TXT file sent to you by another user, you can specify the location of this file using the --in-file flag.

-The output from this script is sent to two files suitable for importing into Google maps.
-The file with_calls.csv includes call signs in the data, and the file without_calls.csv does not.
-Either can be uploaded and mapped successfully, depending on your desired level of privacy.
-Note that old files with the same name will be overwritten.
+The output from this script is sent to a file suitable for importing into Google maps called log.csv.
+Note that old log.csv files will be overwritten when the script is re-run.

 ### Mapping the Results